List of birds of Sweden

 This is a list of the bird species recorded in Sweden.
-The avifauna of Sweden included a total of 553 confirmed species as of October 2022, according to BirdLife Sveriges (BLS) with supplemental additions from Avibase.
-Of them, one has been introduced by humans.
-One is extinct.
+The avifauna of Sweden included a total of 560 confirmed species as of October 2024, according to BirdLife Sverige (BLS).
+Of them, seven have been introduced by humans, two have become extinct in Sweden, one, the great auk is globally extinct, and four are invasive.
 This list does not include species whose origin (whether wild or human-assisted) is not known.

-This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (English and scientific names) are those of The Clements Checklist of Birds of the World, 2022 edition.
-The Swedish names in parentheses are from the BirdLife Sveriges list.
+This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (Swedish and scientific names) are those of the Swedish Taxonomic Committee (STC), with English names following the IOC World Bird List, 2024 edition.

-The following tags have been used to highlight some categories of occurrence.